al-aleman/datillilo/README.md

 ![enter image description here](https://st3.depositphotos.com/9223738/19443/v/600/depositphotos_194439354-stock-illustration-desert-seamless-pattern-with-joshua.jpg)

 Data and scripts for **"Divergent lineages in a young species: the case of Datilillo (*Yucca valida*), a broadly distributed plant from the Baja California Peninsula"**, [preprint here](https://www.biorxiv.org/content/10.1101/2023.05.22.541794v1).
 It is assumed that required software, functions, libraries, packages, modules (etc) are previously installed.
 Some arguments (e.g., the number of threads to use) should be adjusted to the system's specifications.

+> Note: Please read the software manuals if following these scripts for another research or dataset and adjust parameters accordingly.

 **Project description:** We examined the phylogeographic patterns of *Y. valida* throughout the species' geographic range.
 We hypothesised that past climatic fluctuations caused populations isolation, and [since the species has a short-distance dispersal](https://academic.oup.com/biolinnean/article/136/2/364/6565171), we expected to find divergent lineages across its distribution.
 We genotyped 160 plants from 20 locations by NextRAD sequencing and aimed to i) identify the number of genetic lineages of *Y. valida* across its range, ii) reconstruct its populations' demographic history and iii) estimate the species' age using whole-chloroplast-genome data.